RV Park Rating – Sam’s Family Spa (Desert Hot Springs, CA)

-A quirky park with simply fabulous hot mineral pools in Desert Hot Springs, South-Central CA
+A very basic & quirky park with fabulous hot mineral pools in Desert Hot Springs, South-Central CA

-Note/ Review updated as of last stay Nov 2013
+Note/ Review updated as of last stay Nov/Dec 2015

 - Site quality = 3.5/5

-We’re in the desert here, so these are basic gravel/dirt sites.
-Reasonably sized and nicely landscaped with palm trees/oleander bushes & hillside views all around.
-All sites offer 50Amp/water/sewer (just upgraded 2012) with concrete pad “sitting area” and picnic table.
-Biggest dings are sites are mostly open (no real privacy between sites) and are rather uneven with some requiring quite a bit of levelling.
-Also water pressure runs low here.
-It’s open seating so you chose your site on arrival.
+We’re in the desert here, so these are basic gravel/dirt sites with not much extra “fluff”.
+All sites offer 50Amp/water/sewer with concrete pad “sitting area” and picnic table.
+Sites are reasonably sized and nicely landscaped with palm trees/oleander bushes & hillside views all around.
+Biggest dings are sites are mostly open (no real privacy between sites) and many sites are uneven requiring leveling blocks to get flat (the entire campground has a front to back slope and we usually need at least 3-stack of blocks to get flat).
+Also water pressure tends to run low here.
+It’s open seating so you chose your site on arrival and just check-in at the front desk when you’ve found one you like.
 Sites at back of the park (furthest from the spa) tend to fill up last on busy family week-ends, so if you’re looking for more space & quiet park your rig there.

 - Facilities = 4/5